 Below we have parametrically linked the parameters for structural sizing, biomechanical fit, counterweight balance, custom 3D prints, tailored lasercut profiles, automated fabrication registrations, and aesthetic proportions together seamelssly.

 A considerable amount of coordinated complexity can be converted into simple buildable instructions for manual or digital assembly.
 Whether variation is expressed within a single building design or accross multiple building iterations, both can benefit from the automation of coordination.

 Our approach to design can be applied to many scales, extending beyond the scope of traditional architecture.
 In particular we have developed a customizable approach to product design that permits us to fit with a variety of custom environmental and human parameters.

-We strongly believe in the intersection of research and professional practice and use research to push design philosophies, construction techniques, material characteristics, and spatial possibilities forward.
-We have a genetic design roadmap to scale up our efforts into architecture and contribute improvements to our methods for global waste management.
+We strongly believe in the intersection of research and professional practice.
+We use research to push design philosophies, construction techniques, material characteristics, and spatial possibilities forward.
+We have a genetic design roadmap to scale up our efforts and contribute improvements to our methods for global waste management.
 We believe our work has the potential to transform molten slagfrom a waste product into a valuable architectural material.